 Spratton Hall believes that all children have a right to grow up and learn in a safe and secure environment.
 If we have any concerns about a child’s safety we will usually speak to you as parents in the first instance.
 Often through talking things through, the concerns that have been raised are explained or further support is arranged and we can move forward from there.
 Very occasionally, concerns might be raised that we may feel that by talking directly with you, might put the child more at risk.
 In some instances, these cases are then referred to Social Services.
 This procedure enables us to protect children at risk and we make no apology for taking the attitude that where there are grounds for suspicion, it is better to be safe than sorry.
 Unfortunately, this means that we risk upsetting some parents by reporting a case, which upon investigation proves unfounded.

 Our Safeguarding Policy can be accessed by clicking this link to our Policies page.

-If you are worried about a child outside of school time, or you cannot speak to us, you should call the local Multi Agency Support Hub (MASH) for advice (anonymously if needs be) on 0300 126 1000 or click this link: Northamptonshire Safeguarding Board.
+If you are worried about a child outside of school time, or you cannot speak to us, you should call the local Multi Agency Support Hub (MASH) for advice (anonymously if needs be) on 0300 126 1000 or click this link: Northamptonshire Safeguarding Children Partnership.